neonoatmeal/Coder-Everyday-Resource-Pack-/README.md

 # Come Join My Server

-If You Got Questions Or Just Chill And Talk About Tech
+If You Got Questions Come Join My server  Just Chill And Talk About Tech Or Anything!!!!

 https://discord.gg/ded3sz7